Part 1. An Early Airline (and some planes it flew)

 (Beech Aircraft offered their twin tail D-18 in several versions, one of which became an instrument training aircraft for the Navy as the SNB or JRB, in the 1940s.
 (I was one of those pilots in-training in the Navy's instrument flight training program.)

 While the earlier trimotors (see Part I .
 An Early Airline. above) carried passengers, an essential plane in airline development can be credited to Lockheed and its early Electra series, which enabled the airlines and their pilots to fly passengers to their destinations despite cloud-shrouded landing fields.
 Pilots now had to learn to fly "instruments," and the Sperry gyro-controlled trio of artificial horizon, directional gyro indicator, and 'turn and bank' instruments on instrument panels like those in the Electra series (1930s) enabled airlines to maintain "schedules."
 (I was once introduced to the Gross brothers who ran Lockheed Aircraft.)
-The Boeing 247 was a competitor in early airline service to the Elecctra 10s.
+The Boeing 247 was a competitor to the Electra 10s in early airline service .

 Chapter II. begun April 28, 2013